iron-hope-shop/steg-owl-example/README.md

+![Graphic]OCRG_Bubo-37.png)

-# Steganography Owl Example
+# Steganography Owl/Bunny Example

 This repository demonstrates image steganography by hiding text within image files.
 The primary example embeds the entire text of Oscar Wilde's "The Picture of Dorian Gray" within a purple owl image!
+Okay it looks like a bunny.
+So what?

 ## What is Steganography?